PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Medium:** A good working knowledge of the languages used by affected repositories will be needed.
 1. **Easy:** A beginner's level knowledge of the languages is sufficient.

-## Primary Idea Areas
+## Mobile App - Primary Idea Areas

-Here are the features we'd like to implement in the coming months.
+This section outlines the primary features we'd like to implement in the coming months for Talawa mobile app

 ### Mobile App: Creating new features and refactoring existing features into Plugins